-

 - Public liability (including motor vehicle).
 This must be held until the final completion certificate is issued; and

 - Professional indemnity.
-Because these are typically claims-made policies, for vertical projects insurance should be held for at least 10 years to cover the longstop limitation period under the Building Act (albeit NZS 3910 requires such insurance to be maintained for six years following practical completion, or, in the design and build version, NZS 3916, for five years following final completion), noting however the Court of Appeal has held a party who carried out building work (including design) may be joined to a proceeding beyond 10 years’ later (see further in question 25).
+Because these are typically claims-made policies, for vertical projects insurance should be held for at least 10 years to cover the longstop limitation period under the Building Act (albeit NZS 3910 requires such insurance to be maintained for six years following practical completion, or, in the current design and build version, NZS 3916:2013, for five years following final completion), noting however the Supreme Court has held a party who carried out building work (including design) may be joined to a proceeding beyond 10 years’ later (see further in question 25).
 For horizontal projects, it is prudent to hold insurance for 15 years to cover the longstop provision under the Limitation Act.

 -